 Our commitment to healthy air for everyone

-Nine out of 10 people around the world are breathing dirty air.
-Not only does this lead to early death and increased disease, it impacts our economies and reduces opportunities for our citizens to thrive.
+Nine out of ten people around the world are breathing dirty air.
+Not only does this lead to early death and increased disease, it impacts our economies and reduces opportunities for our residents to thrive.
 It is the poorest and most vulnerable communities in our cities that are most at risk.

 Breathing clean air is a human right.
-As mayors of world-leading cities, we will not wait for others to act to protect our citizens from the devastating consequences of air pollution.
+As mayors of world-leading cities, we will not wait for others to act to protect city residents from the devastating consequences of air pollution.
 We know that air pollution and the climate crisis go hand-in-hand.
 Both need swift, unprecedented and collective action to remove the pollution that is harming our health and warming our planet.

-To clean the air our citizens breathe and help meet the goals of the Paris Agreement, signatories of this declaration pledge to:
+To clean the air our residents breathe and help meet the goals of the Paris Agreement, signatories of this declaration pledge to: